-Without money, trade would have to be conducted through barter, where traders would exchange the things that they want less for things that they want more.
+Without money, trade must be conducted through barter, where traders would exchange the things that they want less for things that they want more.
 The problem with barter is that it is difficult and time-consuming to determine the value of specific items.
 Additionally, most forms of barter cannot be broken down to buy things of lesser value, nor is it easily transportable.
 Barter also suffers from the requirement that the traders must have a coincidence of wants — that each trader happens to have what the other wants.
 Money solves these problems of barter.
 However, networks, including electronic networks, have made barter much more convenient, as evinced by modern-day Greece, which has been ravaged by an economic crisis for several years, depleting the country of euros for the everyday economy.
 So, many of its people have turned to barter because they do not have the euros to buy what they want: Why Greeks are ditching the euro for digital barter systems.
 Nonetheless, money is still more convenient than barter, as evidenced by the fact that it is only used when money does not hold its value (i.e., hyperinflation), or the supply is insufficient for the demand, as in Greece.

 Money as a Medium of Exchange